 You often get blisters because the sweat coming off your feet has nowhere to escape.
 It pools at the bottom of your sock, creating friction against the skin.

-Keeping your feet dry is essential, and one of the best ways to prevent painful blisters is using moisture-wicking socks.
+Keeping your feet dry is essential, and one of the best ways to prevent painful blisters is by using moisture-wicking socks.

-- Polyester and Merino wool are among the best materials for moisture-wicking socks.
+• Polyester and Merino wool are among the best materials for moisture-wicking socks.

 Keep Your Feet Dry

 If your socks are damp, consider using two pegs to attach them to your backpack while you’re walking.
 You’ll be amazed at how effective this simple air-drying method is.
+At the end of the day, take time to elevate your feet and bathe them in cool water to help them recover.

 Use Vaseline and Powder for Protection